textext/textext/README.md

 ## Known Issues

 - Currently, colors set within the LaTeX code (`\textcolor{...}` in combination with an added `\usepackage{color}` in the preamble file) are irgnored.
+- TexText fails to produce output if a ghostscript version later 9.20 is installed on your system.
+This is due to broken pstoedit support by ghostscript > 9.20 and cannot directly addressed by TexText.
+- Under windows the Tkinter version of the GUI fails to open due to a bug in Inkscape.
+This will be fixed by the Inkscape team in Inkscape 0.92.3 Use the GTK interface instead.

+## Release history

+### New in release 0.6.1 (2017-02-10)
+- Fixed bug #18
+- Introduced proposals #19 and #20
+- Full compatibility with Inkscape 0.92
+- Full compatibility with 64-bit installations of Inkscape under MS Windows
+- See [CHANGELOG.txt](CHANGELOG.txt) for more information and history